Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Iceland's National Day

 Happy Independence Day Iceland and Icelanders!
-Iceland, a true land of fire and ice, is the second largest island in the North-Atlantic Ocean is entirely volcanic and composed of basaltic rock and hosts glaciers and geysers, hot springs and waterfalls, basalt pillars and black sand beaches, frigid fjords and fields of lava.
-Near the Arctic tundra, the summer growing season is just 50 to 60 days, when the sun shines up to 24 hours a day.
-The striking vegetation of this area, native and imported wildflowers, lichens and fungi, berries and mosses, cut a brilliant swath of summer colour.
-In an arctic tundra, there is a layer of permanently frozen soil (permafrost) lying 25 to 95 cm underground, which acts as a barrier to tree roots, so no trees can grow above it.
-It cannot even be penetrated by water, which is why the soil above permafrost gets very soggy in summertime, when bogs, shallow lakes, and marshes form on the land, inviting an explosion of animal life.
-Insects swarm around the bogs, with millions of migrating birds coming to feed on them!
+Iceland, land of fire and ice, is the second largest island in the North-Atlantic Ocean and is entirely volcanic, hosting glaciers and geysers, hot springs and waterfalls, basalt pillars, black sand beaches, frigid fjords and fields of lava!
+Near the Arctic tundra, the summer growing season is just 50 to 60 days, with the sun shining up to 24 hours a day.
+The striking summer vegetation of this area, both native and imported, include wildflowers, lichens and fungi, berries and mosses.
+Because of the layer of permafrost, acting as a barrier to tree roots, no trees can grow above it and even water cannot penetrate.
+The resultant bogs, shallow lakes, and marshes yield an explosion of animal and insect life, providing food for millions of migrating birds! 🇮🇸 🌋

 One of a series of tartans illustrating the natural wonders and flora and fauna of Iceland, this tartan, by designer Carol A.L.
 Martin, represents the varied colours of the the surprising number of flowering plants that grow low to the ground in the harsh climate of the Arctic Tundra of Alaska, Canada, Greenland, Iceland, Scandinavia and Russia.